system76/docs/content/using-geary.md

 ---
 title: Using Geary
 description: >
-  Using services like Fastmail and ProtonMail with Geary
+  Using services like ProtonMail with Geary
 keywords:
   - geary
   - protonmail